Pregnancy—high blood pressure

 In very rare cases, eclampsia can happen without any previous symptoms and can also occur after the birth of your baby.

-If you develop symptoms of pre-eclampsia or have any concerns, at any time, please telephone Mater's Pregnancy Assessment and Observation Unit on 07 3163 7000.
+If you develop symptoms of pre-eclampsia or have any concerns, at any time, please telephone your obstetrician, or Mater's Pregnancy Assessment and Observation Unit on 07 3163 7000.

 © 2013 Mater Misericordiae Ltd. ACN 096 708 922